How to Find the Best eCommerce Platform for Your Site

 Why use an eCommerce platform?

 Consumers know they have a wealth of options when it comes to making a purchase, which means they tend to favour convenience and quality over anything else.
-Recent global consumer trends have indicated that, more and more, consumers are willing to sacrifice brand loyalty if their preferred product doesn’t rank in search results.
+In Australia and New Zealand, 1 in 3 consumers reported a willingness to choose their second-choice brand over their first choice, just because it appeared first in online search engine results (Think With Google, 2021).

 For business owners, this means you need to make your digital presence known and give your customers the option to buy your products or services online.
 The bottom line: if you don’t have an eCommerce platform, you will ultimately lose out to your competitors.